Crell/MiDy/README.md

 A tool for building **Mi**ldly **Dy**namic websites, with more features than you would expect.

-MiDy is in pre-alpha.
-Most of it works, and it's in a state that people can play with it, but lots of things are still subject to change.
+MiDy is in alpha.
+Most of it works, and it's in a state that people can play with it, but it's not yet production-ready.
 Feedback welcome.

 ## Who is this for